Basic Function of Position:

 for prohibited personnel practices, and/or courts for relief.

 Three (3) references, who are not family members or relatives, with working telephone and e-mail contacts.
 The references must be able to provide substantive information about your past performance and abilities.
 USAID reserves the right to contact your previous employers for relevant information concerning your performance and may consider such information in its evaluation of the application.

 This position will be compensated in accordance with the U.S. Mission for South Africa’s Local Compensation Plan (LCP).
 The successful candidate’s salary level will be based on prior job-related experience and salary history.

+VII.
 REQUIRED FORMS FOR CCNPSC HIRES

 Once the Contracting Officer informs the successful Offeror about being selected for a contract award, the CO will provide the successful Offeror instructions about how to complete and submit the forms.